SlickAsAlways/SlickAsAlways/README.md

 <br>

 - A passionate self-taught developer and IT enthusiast
-- Playing games in my spare time
+- Playing games and coding in my spare time
-- IT Support technician apprentice
+- IT Support Technician
 - Ethical hacking/Cyber security
 <br><br>